 How to Apply

-Please review the eligibility criteria for participation in Summer Seminars and Institutes here.
+Please review the eligibility criteria for participation in NEH Summer Seminars and Institutes as an NEH Summer Scholar here.

 - your effectiveness and commitment as a teacher/educator;

 - your intellectual interests as they relate to the topic of this seminar;

 - your special perspectives, skills, or experiences that would contribute to this seminar; and

 - evidence that participation will have a long-term impact on your teaching.